flychen321/ID_aug_reid/README.md

 1. Code will be released upon acceptance.

-2. The video to show the performance is proviede.
+2. The video to show the performance is provided.